 Exclusive lanes for buses and three-or-more-occupant carpools should be implemented on I-287 from West Nyack to the Tappan Zee Bridge, and then from Tarrytown to White Plains.
 This would involve a combination of new right-of-way using surplus land along I-287 and rededicating lanes, either permanently or for certain times each day.
 The lanes would have direct busway tie-ins to the rail stations in each of the three Westchester cities, and would offer more local bus services.

 Nassau Corridor: Oyster Bay to West Hempstead

 The Nassau Corridor spans from Valley Stream on its southern end to the Oyster Bay at the north, a total of 22 miles in length.
 Two lightly used LIRR lines with low usage could be converted to light rail or BRT—either of which would provide more frequent service and lower operating costs.
 More frequent service could also help to establish a new north-south transit alternative, and both better serve existing land uses and jumpstart new development along the line.

-Implementing all of these bus, streetcar, and light rail improvements could lower transit speeds for as many as a billion rides per year.
+Implementing all of these bus, streetcar, and light rail improvements could lower transit times for as many as a billion rides per year.
 Faster and more reliable service, shorter wait times, and more convenient and comprehensive service would reverse the decline in bus ridership such that the number of riders would grow faster than the population.
 Reliable service could reduce the growth of transportation network companies for surface-transit trips and mitigate rising congestion on New York City streets.

 Paying for it